ZIB-IOL/EntanglementDetection.jl/README.md

 ## Under the hood

 The computation is based on an efficient variant of the Frank-Wolfe algorithm to iteratively find the separable state closest to the input quantum state based on correlation tensor.
-See this recent [review](https://arxiv.org/abs/2211.14103) for an introduction to the method and the package [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl) for the implementation on which this package relies.
+See this recent [review](https://arxiv.org/abs/2211.14103) for an introduction to the method, the [article](https://arxiv.org/abs/2506.02635) for the details on the latest improvements used in our case, and the package [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl) for the implementation on which this package relies.

 ## Going further

 More examples can be found in the corresponding folder of the package.
-They include the application on the 10-qubit system with shortcut method and multipartite systems with different entanglement structures.
+They include the application on a 10-qubit system (with a shortcut method for early stop) and multipartite systems with different entanglement structures.